NotNolt/2009Scape/README.md

     ·
     <a href="https://github.com/2009scape/2009Scape/projects">Bug Board</a>
   </p>
-<h3>ATTENTION: Starting October 5th, 2020 the development team will no longer be providing support for setting up your own server, however this in-depth guide will be continually updated if the building process changes.
-We are focusing all of our efforts on development of features and bugfixes for the live server.</h3>
+<h3>ATTENTION: Starting October 5th, 2020 the development team will no longer be providing support for setting up your own server.
+Do not ping or private message Developers asking how to build the project.
+This in-depth guide will be continually updated if the building process changes.
+We are focusing all of our efforts on the development of features and bugfixes for the live server.</h3>
 </p>